-Who deserves credit?
-Biden leans into pandemic politics
+Who Deserves Credit?
+Biden Leans Into Pandemic Politics

 The president’s approach represents a determination to shape how voters — and history — will remember the story of America’s comeback from the worst health and economic crises in generations.
 In the short term, the debate will help decide whether Democrats will continue to control Congress after next year’s midterm elections.
 And in the longer term, each president’s legacy is at stake.

 On the Democratic side, Biden and his allies see a nation still desperate for government intervention.
-They point to more than 9 million jobs still lost, thousands of Americans still dying every week, and state and local leaders in both parties seeking help.
+They point to more than 9 million jobs still lost, thousands of Americans still dying of the coronavirus every week, and state and local leaders in both parties seeking help.

 On the other side, Republicans largely believe that most Americans are doing just fine after the GOP — under Trump’s leadership — put the country on a path to recovery before Democrats won the White House and both chambers of Congress in January.
 They note that hundreds of billions of dollars remain unspent from last year’s rescue packages.